-The TG16 Mini is out and it is just as good as it more popular competitors.
-The TurboGrafx 16 Mini is such a good buy because most gamers never had the original and really don’t know what they were missing out.
+The TG16 Mini is out and it is just as good as its more popular competitors.
+The TurboGrafx 16 Mini is such a good buy because most gamers never had the original and really don’t know what they were missing.

 Sure most knew of games like Bonk, and Splatterhouse, but there are a lot of hidden gems on the system that remained hidden even to those who owned the console.

 While Konami did a good job of choosing the games that are installed on the system, there are a few more we would have liked to have seen.
 For this list, we are considering PC Engine games as well since they are essentially the same system